OUR STAR TREK FOUND ITEM PROP GLASSES

 * It appears to have a frosted stem, a clear foot, and 4 pointed leaves at the base of the bowl.

-* In the middle, American Cut Erica is very close, with frosted leaves at the base but the shape of the bowl is slightly off.
+* In the middle, Erica Clear by American Cut is close, with frosted leaves at the base, but the shape of the bowl is off.

 G023